riggsburnham/PresentationMaker/README.md

 To italic use the hot key ctrl + i

-To underline use the hot key ctrl + ul
+To underline use the hot key ctrl + u